 - Art activities – start picking a piece of music (or even a poem or story) for students to react to.

 - Practical tasks – let students be involved in watering plants, sharpening pencils, weather reporting, etc.

 - Reading books – engage students in reading comprehension, read aloud to model emotions, and encourage students to respond with their feelings, etc.

 - Mindfulness activities - Breathe in and out of a yoga pose to regulate their emotions when they’re sad, scared, or stressed.

 - Goal-setting activities – a self-management activity where students can host conferences, lead projects, etc.

 - Student check-ins – encourage students to be open and frankly share something they feel about internally.

 - Setting aside time for the online community – get engaged with students face-to-face to talk off-subjects and overall hurdles in coping with the assignments, etc.

-- Icebreaker activities – Encouraging the student to introduce himself in a low-pressure environment and going forward anything like the best moment of life, etc.
+- Icebreaker activities – Encourage the student to introduce himself in a low-pressure environment and go forward with anything like the best moment of life, etc.